 And now, just in time for a holiday miracle, he is saying “Mama!”

-Through the generosity of donors like you, PARCA is able to provide support to families like Khalil’s, enabling them to grow and thrive.
+Through the generosity of donors like you, PARCA is able to provide support to remarkable people like Khalil, enabling them to grow, thrive and live as independently as possible.
 Please give as generously as you can.
-We appreciate your ongoing support and wish you and your family a joyous holiday season!
+We appreciate your ongoing support.